entropie/ha2itat/README.md

 # ha2itat: Hanami Application Management & Deployment

-**ha2itat** is a dedicated tool designed to streamline the management and deployment of @anami applications.
+**ha2itat** is a dedicated tool designed to streamline the management and deployment of @hanami applications.

 It features a versatile plugin system that can extend your application with CMS-like capabilities and other sophisticated enhancements.